1 killed, 5 wounded in Woodlawn shooting

-One person was killed and five others wounded in a shooting in the Woodlawn neighborhood Sunday morning, Chicago police said.
+One man was killed and five other people wounded in a shooting in the Woodlawn neighborhood Sunday morning, police said.

 Police said the victims were standing outside in the 6400-block of South Eberhart Avenue when shots were fired at about 1:10 a.m.
 Police said it may have been a drive-by shooting and the victims did not know if it was one shooter or multiple shooters.